Why is Sound On Screen a thing?

 We will definitely be recommending you to our clients!

-Sound On Screen launched in February 2020, and has already been used in high profile UK programmes including the BBC‘s continuing drama EastEnders.
+Sound On Screen launched in February 2020, and has already been used in high profile UK programmes on ITV, Channel 4 and the BBC, including the continuing drama EastEnders.

 Is it easy to use?